julienbourdeau/debugbar.dev/source/_docs/90-upcoming.md

 seo_description:
 ---

+## Debugbar as a browser extension

+I think it's too much hassle to add the debugbar in your frontend.
+Other tools like Vue Devtools or Rails Panel are browser extensions.
+I didn't like it initially, but I think it makes a lot of sense.

 ## Running the debugbar in production or staging

 One of the next feature I want to add is how to run the debugbar in production or staging.